YzyLmc/YzyLmc.github.io/docs/_posts/2021-07-13-Rendzevous-presentation.md

 ---
 ## More information
-This work has been submitted to CoRl and AI-HRI ([CoRL Blue Sky submission on Openreview](https://openreview.net/forum?id=j6oOhhGtFbl)).
+This work has been submitted to AI-HRI ([our AI-HRI submission](https://drive.google.com/file/d/1mF2wV6LW7LyyH78HCb4L1iXLFyzfgul_/view?usp=sharing)).
 I'm continuing on the topic of improving the performance of the generator by RL, see my latest post for more details.
 <span style="color:green">UPDATE 09/09/2021</span>: This paper has been accepted by AAAI Fall Symposium on AI for HRI.